-- 40) Substantial changes to the structure or equipment of the ship means alteration that affects the size of crew accommodation, heating and ventilation, lighting, noise and vibration and other ambient factors, sanitary facilities and hospital accommodation, changing their characteristics or purpose. - 41) MLC, 2006 requirements means, for the purpose of this document, mandatory provisions of Articles, Regulations and Standards of the MLC, 2006 with due regard to the national requirements embodying the relevant provisions of the MLC, 2006. - 42) ILO inspector means a certified RS employee having experience in statutory inspections, who undergone theoretical and practical training in carrying out the MLC inspections, and authorized to conduct the MLC inspections.
+Substantial changes to the structure or equipment of the ship means alteration that affects the size of crew accommodation, heating and ventilation, lighting, noise and vibration and other ambient factors, sanitary facilities and hospital accommodation, changing their characteristics or purpose.

+MLC, 2006 requirements mean, for the purpose of this document, mandatory provisions of Articles, Regulations and Standards of the MLC, 2006, with due regard to the national requirements embodying the relevant provisions of the MLC, 2006.